JianjunTan-Beijing/LPI-CSFFR/README.md

 # NOTE

-Before using main.py, you need to adopt Pse-in-One-2.0 tool to obtain the vectors of physicochemical properties by python 2.7.
+Before using main.py, you need to adopt Pse-in-One-2.0 tool from http://bioinformatics.hitsz.edu.cn/Pse-in-One2.0/download/ to obtain the vectors of physicochemical properties by python 2.7.

 Take dataset RPI1460 as an example: